Sinopec to pay Galp $3.5 billion for Brazilian oil stake

 Insurance broker Aon Plc said on Friday it agreed to sell its employee benefits outsourcing business to private equity firm Blackstone Group LP for up to $4.8 billion.

-BEIJING/LISBON Chinese state oil company Sinopec extended its interest in Brazil's deepwater oil finds with a deal to pay $3.5 billion for a 30 percent stake in a unit of Portuguese oil company Galp Energia (GALP.LS).
+BEIJING/LISBON Chinese state-owned oil company Sinopec Group extended its interests in Brazil's deepwater oil finds on Friday with a deal to pay $3.5 billion for a 30 percent stake in the Brazilian unit of Portuguese oil company Galp Energia (GALP.LS).

-Although the deal gives Galp more cash than the minimum 2 billion euros ($2.7 billion) it had sought to help finance its share of the oil field development costs, the price Sinopec Group is paying disappointed Galp investors, sending the Portuguese firm's shares down more than 13 percent on Friday.
+Although the deal gives Galp more cash than the minimum 2 billion euros ($2.7 billion) it had sought to help finance its share of the oil field development costs, the price Sinopec is paying disappointed Galp investors, sending the Portuguese firm's shares down over 10 percent.

-Galp had been expected to raise 2 billion euros from selling a stake of at least 20 percent.
+Galp had been expected to raise 2 billion euros from selling a 20 percent stake.

 The deal follows Sinopec's $7 billion acquisition last year of a 40 percent stake in the Brazilian arm of Spanish oil company Repsol (REP.MC) and a separate offshore oil development deal in April with Brazil's state-controlled oil company Petrobras (PETR4.SA).